Colchester, South Africa

 Colchester is a town in the Eastern Cape province of South Africa.
 It forms part of the Nelson Mandela Bay Metropolitan Municipality which governs Gqeberha and surrounding towns and suburbs.

 Geography

-The small town of Colchester lies about 40 kilometres north-east of Port Elizabeth (since 2021 renamed Gqeberha).
-It also lies on the N2 about 20 minutes from Port Elizabeth and an hour from Makhanda.
+The small town of Colchester lies about 40 kilometres north-east of Gqeberha.
+It also lies on the N2 about 20 minutes from Gqeberha and an hour from Makhanda.

 It lies on the banks of the Sundays River and the south-eastern border of the Sundays River Valley region.